About the ACLU's Project on Speech, Privacy, and Technology

 Jay Stanley (@JayCStanley) is senior policy analyst with the ACLU’s Speech, Privacy and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
 He is the editor of the ACLU’s Free Future blog and has authored and co-authored a variety of influential ACLU reports, policy papers and fact sheets on such topics as government and private-sector surveillance, police body cameras, drones, network neutrality, scientific freedom, and airline passenger security.
 Before joining the ACLU five weeks before 9/11, Jay was an analyst at the technology research firm Forrester, where he focused on internet policy issues.
 He is a graduate of Williams College and holds an M.A. in American History from the University of Virginia.

 Emerson Sykes is a staff attorney with the ACLU's Speech, Privacy, and Technology Project where he focuses on First Amendment free speech protections.
 Prior to joining the ACLU in 2018, he was a legal advisor for Africa at the International Center for Not-for-Profit Law (ICNL).
 Emerson previously served as assistant general counsel to the New York City Council, and in 2011, he was as senior policy fellow in the office of a member of Parliament in Ghana.
-Emerson holds a J.D. from the New York University School of Law, where he was a Root-Tilden-Kern scholar for public interest law, and a Master of Public Affairs degree from the Woodrow Wilson School at Princeton.
+Emerson holds a J.D. from the New York University School of Law, where he was a Root-Tilden-Kern scholar for public interest law, and a Master of Public Affairs degree from the Princeton School of Public and International Affairs.
 Before graduate school Emerson conducted research and wrote about U.S. foreign policy for The Century Foundation, a progressive think tank, and worked for the National Democratic Institute’s Central and West Africa Team.
 He earned his undergraduate degree in political science at Stanford.